 Potato and gochujang braised eggs (above)

 Here, eggs are baked nestled inner a massive rösti with a crisp bottom, giving you a great brunch aggregate.
-Try to paste to ½cm batons for the veggies and now not grate them, because you received’t get the crispness you’re after.
-You can try this with a sharp knife or, extra simply, a mandoline or a meal processor with the ideal attachment.
-Be sure to source a great-quality gochujang (a fermented Korean crimson pepper paste) because they’re a whole lot punchier than most supermarket brands.
+Try to paste to ½cm batons for the veggies, and do not grate them because you received’t get the crispness you’re after.

-In a huge bowl, toss the first six ingredients and a quarter-teaspoon of salt until nicely covered (you can need to put on rubber gloves).
-Remove the pan from the oven, tip within the potato aggregate, spread out calmly, then go back the pan to the oven and bake for 25 minutes, rotating the pan once halfway, till golden brown crisp on the pinnacle.
+Heat the oven to 220C (200C fan)/425F/gas 7.
+Using a bit of olive oil, lightly grease a 28cm nonstick saute pan for which you have a lid, then position it in the oven to warm for 5 minutes.
+In a huge bowl, toss the first six ingredients and a quarter teaspoon of salt until nicely covered (you must wear rubber gloves).
+Remove the pan from the oven, tip within the potato aggregate, spread out calmly, then go back to the range and bake for 25 minutes, rotating the pan once halfway, till golden brown crisp on the pinnacle.

-Use a dessertspoon again to make eight wells in the potato combination, then crack an egg into each one.
-Cover the pan and return it to the oven for eight mins, or until the whites are cooked, and the yolks are nevertheless runny (if you like, use a small spoon and carefully peel away the white film over the yolks to reveal their color).
+Use a dessert spoon again to make eight wells in the potato combination, then crack an egg into each one.
+Cover the pan and return it to the oven for eight mins, or until the whites are cooked and the yolks are runny (if you like, use a small spoon and carefully peel away the white film over them to reveal their color).

 Season the eggs with a touch of salt.
 While the eggs are cooking, blend all the salsa substances in a small bowl.
-To serve, drizzle the salsa all around the eggs and potatoes and serve instantly from the pan with the lime wedges along to squeeze on top.
+To serve, drizzle the salsa around the eggs and potatoes and serve instantly from the pan with the lime wedges to squeeze on top.

 Leeks with miso and chives

 The punchy dressing is the superstar right here, and it pairs brilliantly with the mild sweetness of the leeks.
 It’s additionally great tossed with new potatoes or drizzled over fish, chicken, or tofu.
-The fried leek tops and garlic add aroma and crunch, but if you need to save yourself from deep-frying and/or time, depart them out and serve the leeks with the dressing alone.
+The fried leek tops and garlic add aroma and crunch, but if you need to save yourself from deep-frying and time, depart them out and serve the leeks with the dressing alone.
 Remove the hard outer layers of the leeks and wash them well to eliminate any grit.
 Cut off and reserve the green tops, so every leek is about 22cm long.

-Finely slice 60g of the reserved tops into skinny, 8cm-long strips.
-Rinse the leek greens again to ensure you’ve removed any grit, then drain and dry very well with a kitchen towel.
+Finely slice 60g of the reserved tops into skinny, eight cm-long strips.
+Rinse the leek greens to remove grit, then drain and dry well with a kitchen towel.

 For the miso and chive dressing, pound the ginger and 1 / 4-teaspoon of flaked salt in a mortar (or with the flat of a knife).
 Put in a small bowl with all the remaining dressing components except the oil, stir properly to combine, and set aside.